Yes, I listened to most of the music from my “The Drama-Free Workplace Book” playlist on vinyl records.

 - “Private Eyes” (Hall & Oates): The best workplace sleuths are curious and authentically open-minded.
 They listen intently, absorb information quickly (to process, repeat, rephrase), and don’t check compassion or humanity at the door.
 The world-class investigator also has exceptional common sense and excellent judgment.

 - “No Scrubs” (TLC): One dirty secret made public by #MeToo and other movements was widespread corporate complicity.
 Too many “scrubs” were allowed to stay, simply because they were deemed “too valuable to lose.”
 If your investigation uncovers a scrub in your midst, TLC offers a good mantra to follow: “I don’t want no scrubs.”

 If your investigation uncovers a scrub in your midst, TLC offers a good mantra to follow: “I don’t want no scrubs.”

 I hope you enjoy listening to the playlist as much as I enjoyed creating it.
 Click here to learn more about The Drama-Free Workplace.
 Happy reading, listening and dancing!

 Patti Perez is founder and CEO of PersuasionPoint, a modern-day consulting firm dedicated to teaching leaders and teams how to create and sustain healthy, equitable and inclusive workplace cultures.
 Patti is the best-selling, award-winning author of The Drama-Free Workplace (Wiley 2019), and draws from the book’s themes to provide practical, authentic, and action-oriented solutions to help companies achieve true diversity and equity, and to create environments of belonging and inclusion.

-Patti provides services specifically tailored to address law firms’ struggles with recruiting, retaining, promoting and fully valuing diverse attorneys – including consulting, leadership training, and boot camps for diverse attorneys who are emerging leaders.
+Patti and the team provide services specifically tailored to address workplace struggles with recruiting, retaining, promoting and fully valuing diverse employees – including consulting, leadership training, and boot camps for diverse attorneys who are emerging leaders.